 Major initiatives include:

 - Leading Boston in understanding and responding to the many health benefits of climate action.
-For example, in the spring of 2014, Boston Medical Center (BMC), Brigham and Women's hospital (BWH), and Massachusetts General Hospital (MGH) all met Mayor Marty Walsh's Carbon Cup Challenge criteria by already achieving, or committing to achieve, green house gas reductions greater than 25% by 2020.
-MGH reached 35% in 2014, BMC is on track for a 42% reduction by 2018, BWH will hit 35% by 2020, and MGH has already reached 35% in 2014.
+For example, in the spring of 2014, Massachusetts General Hospital (MGH), Boston Medical Center (BMC), and Brigham and Women's hospital (BWH) all met Mayor Marty Walsh's Carbon Cup Challenge criteria by achieving, or committing to achieve, green house gas reductions greater than 25% by 2020.
+MGH reached 35% in 2014, BMC is on track for a 45% reduction by 2020, BWH will hit 35% by 2020.

-- Energy/GHG Metrics: Virtually all the major Boston area hospitals, encompassing over 65 buildings with 23 million square feet of owned space, have entered 2009 through 2013 energy and facility data into EPAs Energy Star Portfolio Manager, completing a first-in-the-nation health care metro area energy and GHG data set.
+- Energy/GHG Metrics: Virtually all the major Boston area hospitals, encompassing over 65 buildings with 24 million square feet of owned space, have entered energy and facility data for multiple years into EPAs Energy Star Portfolio Manager, completing a first-in-the-nation health care metropolitan area energy and GHG data set.
 We analyzed over 18,000 energy records to track the sector's collective progress towards the GRC's shared goals of a 25% reduction in GHG emissions by 2020, and 80% by 2050.
 Click here for full report.

 - Strategic Energy Master Plans (SEMP): Based on work by Partners Health Care, participants created a uniform RFP for Simplified Strategic Energy Master Plans/Strategic MOUs.
 The document has been shared across all GRC sectors.